Microchips in Pets: Everything You Need to Know

 Database and registration.

-The microchip number that is connected to the specific microchip can be registered in different databases.
-Most countries use a central database for pet recovery, and if the microchip is placed by a vet, they usually will register the number also in their system.
-There are also databases pet owners can manually register their pets on, which are often ran by individuals and/or organizations.
-These microchip databases will connect the microchip number with basic information about the pet (name/gender/date of birth) and the contact details of the owner.
-The most important part that is often forgotten by pet owners, is that they need to keep the contact information up-to-date in these databases.
-If incorrect or old details are connected to the microchip number, it will be impossible to contact an owner in case their pet is found.
+The unique number linked to a microchip can be registered in different databases.
+In most countries, a central database is used for pet recovery, and if the microchip is implanted by a veterinarian, they will often also register the number in their own system.
+Pet owners can additionally register their pets with other databases, often managed by organizations or individuals.
+These databases connect the microchip number to basic information about the pet (such as name, gender, and date of birth) as well as the owner’s contact details.
+One of the most important responsibilities for pet owners is keeping this contact information up to date.
+If old or incorrect details are linked to the microchip number, it may be impossible to reach the owner if their pet is found.

 Placement of the microchip